RDFBones/RDFBones/README.md

  * local changes are separated from core code making upgrades easier.
  * using Git you can checkout any tagged release, build it with your local changes, and test it out.
  * using the steps above, you can quickly deploy VIVO to another machine.
- * You can use Git features, like [cherry-pick](http://www.vogella.com/articles/Git/article.html#cherrypick), to select bug fixes or enhancements that are not yet in a VIVO release and incorporate them into your implementation.
+ * you can use Git features, like [cherry-pick](http://www.vogella.com/articles/Git/article.html#cherrypick), to select bug fixes or enhancements that are not yet in a VIVO release and incorporate them into your implementation.
  * even if you plan on making few modifications, this can be a convenient and efficient way to manage your custom theme.

 ##Questions or comments